-- Most academic music classes – music theory and cognition, musicology, music composition, and music education – will be remote.
+- Most academic music classes – music theory and cognition, musicology, music composition, and music education – are held virtually.

-- Select music education and performance classes are planned as a hybrid model of remote and face-to-face instruction.
+- Select music education and performance classes are being offered as a hybrid model of remote and face-to-face instruction.

 - Under current capacity and space restrictions, most faculty studios and offices cannot serve as instructional spaces.
-Therefore, we are developing a schedule for the use of classrooms and other larger spaces to accommodate in-person lessons.
+Therefore, we are using classrooms and other larger spaces to accommodate in-person lessons.

 Large Ensembles and Opera

-- In addition, the school will offer a Remote Ensemble option for student instrumentalists who will not be on campus, or who need to satisfy their major ensemble requirement without participating in a face-to-face ensemble.
+- The school is also offering remote ensemble options for student instrumentalists who are not on campus or who need to satisfy their major ensemble requirement without participating in a face-to-face ensemble.

-- Most chamber music instruction (strings and winds) will be offered via hybrid model with remote and face-to-face opportunities for students.
+- Most chamber music instruction (strings, piano and winds) is being offered via hybrid model with remote and face-to-face opportunities for students.

-- Jazz Small Ensembles will meet face-to-face on a rotation basis each week.
+- Jazz Small Ensembles meet face-to-face on a rotation basis each week.

-Students are encouraged to obtain the following items in advance of the fall quarter to aid in remote coursework.
+Students are encouraged to obtain the following items to aid in remote coursework.
 For additional technology resources, visit the Keep Learning website.